Bindernews/BigLittleGain/README.md

 I wanted to make a neat volume effect, but all the compressors I have go from -70 dB to 30 dB, or have equally large ranges.
 When I wanted a sine wave that went from +2 to -2 dB, it looked like a flat line.

-Here's a demo of Big.Little.Gain where I have a sine wave automating the fine gain, and a decrease on the coarse gain because the plugin is loud.
+Here's a demo of Big.Little.Gain where I have a sine wave automating the fine gain and a linear envelope on the coarse gain to slowly increase the volume of the sound.
+This give an interesting "pumping" effect while fading in the sound, which is harder to achieve using other volume plugins.

 ![Demo 1](./images/demo-1.gif)

-The Fine Range slider controls the minimum and maximum values of Fine Gain, so you can get those precise automation clips.
+The range sliders control the minimum and maximum values of each gain knob so you can get more precise automation clips.

 # Installation